ghuntley/workshops/nix-workshop/modules/01-introduction-to-nix/README.md

 By the end of this module you will:

-* Learn what the Nix package manager is, and how it improves the status quo
+* Learn what the Nix package manager is, and how it improves the status quo over other forms of Unix packages.
+* Be able to write simple Nix expressions to describe, build and install packages in several language platforms.

 ## ✋ Before You Begin